 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College.
 A subset of Council members fulfil these functions for The College.
-Aggregated emoluments paid to members of the College Council:
+Aggregated emoluments paid to key management personnel:

-2021 £000 2020 £000 Key management personnel 323 245
+£000 £000 Key management personnel 253 323